 A sore back puts 'Iron Man' Cal Ripken, Jr. on the disabled list.
 It is the first time the Oriole infielder has been on the DL during his 19-year career.

 Mariners' third baseman Jeff Cirillo ties the major league record for consecutive errorless games at the hot corner by playing his 99th contest without a miscue.
-The mark took John Wehner more than eight years to establish playing as a journeyman infielder with the Dodgers, Pirates and Marlins.
+The previous mark was established by John Wehner, a journeyman infielder with the Dodgers, Pirates, and Marlins who needed more than eight seasons to accomplish the feat.

-Daniel Cabrera reaches base safely for the first time in his six-year career when he walked on four straight pitches thrown by Florida's Hayden Penn.
-Prior to receiving the free pass, the Diamondback's right-hander had previously struck in all of his 18 major league at bats, setting a major league mark for consecutive strikeouts.
+Daniel Cabrera reaches base safely for the first time in his six-year career when he walks on four straight balls thrown by Florida's Hayden Penn.
+Prior to receiving the free pass, the Diamondbacks' right-hander had previously struck out in all of his 18 major league at bats, setting a major league mark for consecutive strikeouts.

 En route to an 11-4 victory in Washington, Jose Altuve, Brian Bogusevic, and Matt Downs all collect three-baggers in Houston's five-run first frame.
 It is the first time in franchise history the Astros hit three triples in one inning.